 Screening for domestic violence

-The UCLA, enacted in the District of Columbia in 2012 and in Maryland in 2014, requires an attorney, prior to entering into a Collaborative Case, to “make reasonable inquiry whether the prospective Party has a history of a coercive or violent relationship with another prospective party” and, if so, to commence a Collaborative Process only if the attorney reasonably believes that the safety of the client can be adequately protected during the process and that the Collaborative Process is appropriate.
+The UCLA, enacted in the District of Columbia in 2012, in Maryland in 2014, and in Virginia in 2021 requires an attorney, prior to entering into a Collaborative Case, to “make reasonable inquiry whether the prospective Party has a history of a coercive or violent relationship [or (in Virginia) a “history of family abuse”)] with another prospective party” and, if so, to commence a Collaborative Process only if the attorney reasonably believes that the safety of the client can be adequately protected during the process and that the Collaborative Process is appropriate.
 D.C.
 CODE §16-4015; MD Rule §17-503(a)(5).
-In D.C., the attorney must continue to screen throughout the representation and can commence a Collaborative Process only if the client so requests.
+VA CODE §20-180.
+In D.C. and Virginia, the attorney must continue to screen throughout the representation and can commence a Collaborative Process only if the client so requests.
 D.C.
-CODE §16-4015.
-In Virginia, where the UCLA has not yet been enacted and domestic violence is not required by statute or rule, it is the Protocols Committee’s recommendation that attorneys conduct such screening as part of their obligation to represent their clients competently and diligently.
-VA RPC 1.1 and 1.3.
+CODE §16-4015; VA CODE §20-180.
 The Relationship Questionnaire Screening Tool, which is attached at Appendix P, is designed to be used in the attorney’s initial interview with a new client and is one option for meeting the screening requirement of the UCLA.

 Cases which present with issues of coercive control and/or violence are difficult cases to handle in any process.
 It is important for attorneys who lack experience with such issues to obtain training and education.
 Practice groups can serve an important function for their members by putting on programs about coercive control and/or violence and about safety planning.
 Resources are available from domestic violence organizations and other sources.
 The Relationship Screening Tool, referred to above, and “Guidelines for Handling a Collaborative Case with Coercive Control and/or Violence Issues” can be found at Appendices P and Q.